thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 --- abstract

 This document proposes a mechanism to extend the record header in TLS and DTLS.
 To that aim, the (D)TLS header is modified as follows: the length field is trimmed to 15 bits, and the length's top bit is given the "{{&foo}} indicator" semantics, allowing a sender to signal that one or more {{&foo}}s have been added to this record.
 We define the generic format of a {{&foo}} and the general rules associated with its handling.
-All the details regarding syntax, semantics and negotiation of a specific {{&foo}} are left to future documents.
+All the details regarding syntax, semantics and negotiation of a specific {{&foo}}, are left to future documents.

 --- middle